JinLEEC/FPGA/README.md

 # FPGA Projects

-This repositoryy contains a collection of my FPGA projects using Xilinx Vivado.
+This repository contains a collection of my FPGA projects using Xilinx Vivado.

-Each project demonstrates fundamental or advanced digital design concepts such as counters, memory access, and Xilinx IP.
+Each project demonstrates fundamental or advanced digital design concepts such as counters, memory access, and using Xilinx IP.

 ## Development Environment
 - Tool: Xilinx Vivado